YaasirM/Automobile_sales_visualisation/README.md

 *Automobile Sales by Year (2)*

-Here we can see that the recession periods directly afect the automobile sales that are made each year, causing the number of sales to decrese by a drastic rate.
+Here we can see that the recession periods directly affect the automobile sales that are made each year, causing the number of sales to decrese by a drastic rate.
 We can also see from the graph that the recession with the lowest automobile sales was the 2008-09 recession, whilst the highest amount of sales in a recession period was the 2000-01 recession (although not a large difference between the two).

 ## Vehicle type by recession period